-Newland Chase provides clients with a deep expertise in all areas of Bahraini Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of Bahraini Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in Bahrain and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 Despite oil still being the biggest driver behind Bahrain’s economy, expats may find it difficult to find work, as the Government has introduced measurements to try and reduce the number expats working in Bahrain to help improve their Bahrainisation campaign and which would solve the local unemployment issues.

 Despite this, Bahrain does still attract foreign businesses and investments so the best chance of gaining employment in Bahrain for expats is to do so with your current employer.

 The main type of visa available for working in Bahrain is a work permit.

 Processes and requirements will vary according to the labour market at the time of application, the type of work permit being applied for, the nationality of the applicant, the country of application and personal circumstances of the assignee and any family dependants.
 We, therefore, recommend that you contact us for up-to-date information.

 However the process usually involves applying for a No Objection Certificate before submitting your Work Permit Application, then once entry to Bahrain has been approved, there will be local immigration medical checks and an Identification Card Application that must be completed with the CPR department.

 Documentary requirements will vary according to personal and company circumstances and, as such, we would provide case-specific advice following receipt of a completed questionnaire.
 You will need to submit various documents which include, but are not limited to: